 FOLLAND FO-145 GNAT: ______________________________ _________________ ___________________ spec metric english ______________________________ _________________ ___________________ wingspan 6.73 meters 22 feet 1 inch wing area 12.65 sq_meters 136.1 sq_feet length 9.04 meters 29 feet 8 inches height 2.46 meters 8 feet 1 inch empty weight 2,180 kilograms 4,800 pounds max loaded weight 4,100 kilograms 9,040 pounds maximum speed 1,120 KPH 695 MPH / 605 KT service ceiling 13,720 meters 45,000 feet combat radius with drop tanks 800 KM 500 MI / 435 NMI ______________________________ _________________ ___________________

 The Gnat was armed with two 30 millimeter Aden revolver-type cannon, firing from the outer edge of the air intakes.
-While this arrangement might have suggested that the Gnat would be prone to engine flameouts from muzzle gas ingestion, that did not prove to be the case, suggesting that the muzzle system had been carefully designed to deflect the muzzle gases out to the sides.
+While this arrangement might have suggested that the Gnat would be prone to engine flameouts from muzzle gas ingestion, that did not prove to be the case; no doubt, the muzzle system had been carefully designed to deflect the muzzle gases out to the sides.
 The Gnat also had two stores pylons for drop tanks, 225 kilogram (500 pound) bombs, or unguided rocket pods.

 The Gnat prototype was refitted with an uprated preproduction Orpheus engine to put on flight displays at the Farnborough air show that year.
 While the RAF had no requirement for such a machine, the government wanted to encourage Folland in their work, and so the British Ministry of Supply (MoS) ordered six prototypes of the full-development aircraft for evaluation.